matteomartis-dev/spring-librarian/README.md

 # spring-librarian
-This project is a simple library project  with the aim of illustrationg my java and spring skills
+This project is a simple library project  with the aim of illustrating my java and spring skills